Heidemann-Consulting/Team-Intelligence-Platform/README.md

 There is also content for a slideset that can be used to introduce and teach Lean-Loop: [Lean-Loop Slideset](docs/lean-loop-slideset.md).

-### Process Variant B: Lean AI-Co-Management
+### Process Variant: Lean AI-Co-Management

-Lean AI-Co-Management (LACM) is a simplified version of the process meant for individuals and individual teams.
+Lean AI-Co-Management (LACM) is a simplified version of the full process meant for individuals and individual teams.

-It is optimized with simple processes which allow for quick onboarding and quick daily wins.
+It is optimized with simplified processes which allow for quick onboarding and quick daily wins.

 You can find the process description here: [Lean AI-Co-Management Process](docs/lacm-rituals-and-practices.md).